Turbulence modulation in buoyancy-driven bubbly flows: Results

 Hence we expect that in our simulations we would find a Kolmogorov scaling, for wavenumbers $k<\kd$, with a crossover to pseudo-turbulence scaling for $k>\kd$, where $\kd\equiv 2\pi/d$ is the wavenumber corresponding to the bubble diameter.

 In \Fig{fig:spec}, we plot the scaled energy spectrum for different values of $b$ ($\Rey$).
-As expected, we observe Kolmogorov scaling $E(k)\sim k^{-5/3}$ for $k<\kd$ and a pseudo-turbulence scaling $E(k) \sim k^{-3}$ for $k>\kd$.
-Note that none of the scaling ranges are large enough to make an accurate determination of the scaling exponent possible.
-As $b$ decreases, the range of $k$ over which the the pseudo-turbulence scaling holds decreases, eventually for $b=0$ the energy spectrum becomes that of homogeneous and isotropic turbulence.
+As expected, we observe Kolmogorov scaling $E(k)\sim k^{-5/3}$ for $k<\kd$ and a pseudo-turbulence scaling $E(k) \sim k^{-3}$ for $k>\kd$. {In \subfig{fig:spec_comp}{a,b} we plot the compensated spectrum to highlight the region showing $-5/3$ and $-3$ scaling.} Note that none of the scaling ranges are large enough to make an accurate determination of the scaling exponent possible. \REM{As $b$ decreases, the range of $k$ over which the the pseudo-turbulence scaling holds decreases, eventually for $b=0$ the energy spectrum becomes that of homogeneous and isotropic turbulence.}